-You are cordially invited to attend the Annual Meeting of the Stockholders of Comfort Systems USA, Inc., which will be held on Tuesday, May 16, 2023 at 11:00 a.m.
-Central Time.
+You are cordially invited to attend the Annual Meeting of the Stockholders of Comfort Systems USA, Inc., which will be held on Friday, May 17, 2024 at 11:00 a.m.
+Central

 Information about the meeting is presented on the following pages.
-At this meeting, you are being asked to elect the nine directors nominated by the board to serve until the next annual meeting; to ratify the appointment of Deloitte & Touche LLP, independent auditors, as the Company's auditors for 2023; to approve, by stockholder non-binding advisory vote, the compensation paid by the Company to its named executive officers, commonly referred to as a "Say on Pay" proposal; and to approve, by a stockholder non-binding advisory vote, the frequency of submission to stockholders of advisory "Say on Pay" proposals.
+At this meeting, you are being asked to elect the ten directors nominated by the board to serve until the next annual meeting; to ratify the appointment of Deloitte & Touche LLP, independent auditors, as the Company's auditors for 2024; and to approve, by stockholder nonbinding advisory vote, the compensation paid by the Company to its named executive officers, commonly referred to as a "Say on Pay" proposal.